joshuaramkissoon/crypto/README.md

 }
 ```

+In the implementation of the `trading_strategy` method, buy or sell orders can be created using the base class' `order()` method.
+This method takes a `side`, `amount` and `symbol`, handles the execution of the order and updates the current trading session or handles exceptions if the order wasn't executed successfully.
 There's no need to override the `order` method from the base `Strategy` class.

 ### Implementing a trading strategy
-The `AlgoTrader` class can be used to run a trading strategy.
-It opens a real-time stream of price data for an asset pair and a user-defined class handles the price data received on every tick, deciding whether to make a trade or not.

-It is initialised with a `Client` object, base and quote asset symbols and a class implementation of a trading strategy.
+After creating a strategy, the `AlgoTrader` class can be used to run it.
+The `AlgoTrader` opens a real-time stream of price data for an asset pair and the strategy handles incoming tick data.
+It is initialised with a `Client` object, base and quote asset symbols and a trading strategy class.
 Start trading by calling the `trade` method.

 ```python3
 bot = AlgoTrader(client, 'ETH', 'USDT', strategy=MovingAverage)